joshuaedo/see-whats-next/README.md

 ## Demo

-You can view a live demo of the project [here](https://see-whats-next.vercel.app).
+Google keeps flagging deployments as phishing sites so there is none.
+You can view a demo of the project [here](https://youtu.be/krHx-I6npkM).

 ## Installation